neverfap-deluxe/nfd-api/content/content_articles/DONE--BOR--C--you-always-have-time-for-your-mental-health.md

 For example, checking your phone every five minutes to see if someone's messaged you over Facebook.

-On the otherhand, you may just be so obsessed with your goals and ambitions, that everything else which sits outside of those goals is seen as being irrelevant.
+On the other hand, you may just be so obsessed with your goals and ambitions, that everything else which sits outside of those goals is seen as being irrelevant.

 Regardless of your interpretation, I'm here to tell you that thinking that you do not have enough time for your mental health is a disorder.